vuejs/v2.vuejs.org/src/v2/guide/components.md

 A scoped slot is a special type of slot that functions as a reusable template (that can be passed data to) instead of already-rendered-elements.

-In a child component, simply pass data into a slot as if you are passing props to a component:
+In a child component, pass data into a slot as if you are passing props to a component:

 ``` html
 <div class="child">